Kathy Kirby: Career

-During the 1970s, Kirby's singing career was eclipsed by a turbulent personal life, but she continued to perform live at smaller venues and made occasional television appearances and performed a few live concerts on the "nostalgia circuit".
+During the 1970s, Kirby's singing career was eclipsed by a turbulent personal life, but she continued to perform live at smaller venues and made occasional television appearances and performed a few live concerts on the nostalgia circuit.
 On 31 December 1976, she performed her hit song "Secret Love" on BBC1's A Jubilee of Music, celebrating British pop music for Queen Elizabeth II's impending Silver Jubilee.

-Her final single "He" was released in March 1981, at which time she was interviewed by Simon Reed for ITV.
-The interview focussed on her attempted comeback after a difficult decade personally and professionally.
+Her final single, "He", was released in March 1981, at which time she was interviewed by Simon Reed for ITV.
+The interview focused on her attempted comeback after a difficult decade personally and professionally.

 In December 1983, she gave one last concert in Blackpool, then retired from show business altogether.

 Post-retirement

-She did not perform in public after her retirement, but interest in Kirby and her work continued, particularly among gay men, for whom she was something of an icon.
+Kirby did not perform in public after her retirement, but interest in her and her work continued, particularly among gay men, for whom she was something of an icon.
 In her last decade, she recorded short greetings for her official website.
 A biography was published in 2005, and there was a 2008 stage show about her life, written and produced by Graham Smith, called Secret Love.
 Smith re-wrote the show for the 2012 Haworth Festival, entitling it: Dance On: The Kathy Kirby Story.

 The Daily Express reported in 2008 that plans for a newly filmed interview had been abandoned, but later reports confirmed that the interview had been filmed, and it was subsequently included on a DVD compilation released the following year.
 She also gave an interview to the Express in 2009, which included recent photographs and was billed as her first in 26 years.

 Following the 2009 interview, the Sunday Express reported that some previously unreleased recordings would be made available on CD in 2010, and that Kirby had been approached to appear on Desert Island Discs, although neither the programme nor the CD has been released.